danieledapo/danieledapo.github.io/content/post/2018-resolutions.md

 literally mind blowing, but I know that a lot of people don't get it.
 I don't care, I understand the amount of pieces I need to find it interesting and that's enough for me.
-It should come as no surprise that Interstellar is one of my favourite movies.
+It should come as no surprise that Interstellar is one of my favorite movies.
 If you haven't watched it yet then stop reading and go watch it.

 Anyway, I've digressed enough, let's talk about new my year's resolutions.
 I